BIT-MJY/BIT-MJY.github.io/index.md

 ## About Me

+I received the B.E degree in vehicle engineering from the Beijing Institute of Technology, Beijing, China, in 2020.
 I’m currently a Master student in Intelligent Vehicle Research Center at Beijing Institute of Technology.
+I am trying to apply machine learning methods to robotics and use multiple sensor data for enhanced perception capability of robots and intelligent vehicles.

 ## Research Interests